psyqor/rails-bootstrap-easy-navbar/README.md

     $ gem install rails_bootstrap_easy_navbar

 ## Usage
-With RailsBootstrapNavbarHelper you can create a navbar with one method call containing your current page name and a JSON object.
+With RailsBootstrapEasyNavbar you can create a bootstrap styled navbar with one method call containing your current page name and a JSON object.

 From within a view create a navbar with:
 	<%= create_navbar(@current_page, @navbar_tabs) %>